19 Weird Clauses in Baseball Contracts

 7. Roy Oswalt's Big Toy

 Before Oswalt made a start in the 2005 National League Championship Series, Astros owner Drayton McLane promised to make the ace's dreams come true if he won, specifically his life goal of bulldozer ownership.
 After Oswalt dominated the Cardinals to send Houston to its first-ever World Series, McLane came through with a Caterpillar D6N XL.
 Since Major League Baseball requires high-dollar gifts be disclosed, Oswalt signed an addendum to his contract, a "bulldozer clause," authorizing the club to give him his new toy.

 8. Daisuke Matsuzaka's Lucky Number

-Dice-K's deal with the Red Sox includes a plethora of strange or excessive clauses including housing allowances and a personal masseuse, but the oddest is that he's contractually guaranteed the jersey number 18.
+Dice-K's deal with the Red Sox included a plethora of strange or excessive clauses including housing allowances and a personal masseuse.
+But the oddest is that he was contractually guaranteed the jersey number 18.

 9. Kevin Brown, Los Angeles Dodgers

 The seven-year, $105 million deal Brown signed after the 1998 season guaranteed twelve round trip private jet trips from L.A. to his hometown in Macon, Georgia, for his family, sparing his children from cruel flight attendants' taunts about their dad being overpaid.